noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- use cases
 		  - populte idb
 		  - fetch resources to cache site assets
-		  - i.e. whatever you would do when initialling installing a mobile app
+		  - i.e. whatever you would do when initialling a mobile app
 		    - e.g. make sure its available offline
 		  - etc
 		- installation is not complete until `oninstall` completes